-*Unfortunately many of the “full quarter horse” tree bars are not angled out wide enough and not all “full quarter horse” trees are the same; in fact, we have seen a big difference in them.
+*Unfortunately “full quarter horse” tree bars are not angled out wide enough and not all “full quarter horse” trees are the same; in fact, we have seen a big difference in them.
 Many saddles called ”full quarter horse” are wider in the gullet but not angled out much different than “semi quarter horse” bars.
 The bars also need to be flatter on the bottom without a convex ball pushing into the wither pockets.

 *A lot of the saddle industry is basing the design of their trees unintentionally on horses with abnormal anatomy, muscles atrophied especially in the wither area and a dropped top line from being ridden with saddles that are too narrow, these problems are so common it has become the norm.
-Living bodies will deform over time, given enough pressure, and especially during the growing years.
-Ill fitting saddles will deform a horse’s back and interfere with their ability to perform their best in comfort.
+Horses will deform over time, given enough pressure, especially during the growing years.
+Ill-fitting saddles will deform a horse’s back and interfere with its ability to perform their best in comfort.